 Web hosting is a service that allows your website to be stored on remote servers so it can be viewed on the internet by the public.
 While hosting companies have basic security features, look for these additional security measures:

-- A firewall is a software that prompts permissions before an activity.
+- A firewall is software that prompts permissions before an activity.
 It blocks several requests based on various factors.

 - DDoS protection or Distributed Denial of Service is when a myriad of requests bombards the website at once.
 When the site can’t handle the requests, it shuts down.
 DDoS protection blocks a large group of requests, so website traffic is still seamless.

 - A good hosting company must have reliable, updated anti-virus software.

 - Security protection is beneficial for sites that deal with sensitive information.
 When any unusual activity comes up, this system alerts the site owner.

 - Anti-spam filtering is a way to filter spam emails and protect your site from viruses.
 Sequentialnetworks also gives you the option of hosting your email accounts safely.